Financial Therapy Services

 Finding the right financial therapist can be a tall order.
 You need someone who has a deep understanding of human nature and can help build trust, which is essential to developing a long-lasting relationship.

 Rick Kahler, the founder of Kahler Financial Group, can help you bridge the gap between your money and emotions through his groundbreaking Financial Therapy Podcast.
-As a Certified Financial Transitionist® and a Certified Internal Family Systems Practitioner, Kahler can assist you in overcoming your money problems for a happier future.
+As a member of the Financial Therapy Association FTA, a Certified Financial Transitionist®, and a Certified Internal Family Systems Practitioner, Kahler can assist you in overcoming your money problems for a happier future.